 Alpine Tundra Ecosystem

 Many flowering plants of the tundra have dense hairs on stems and leaves to provide wind protection or red-colored pigments capable of converting the sun's light rays into heat.
 Some plants take two or more years to form flower buds, which survive the winter below the surface and then open and produce fruit with seeds in the few weeks of summer.

-Where tundra soil is well-developed, grasses and sedges are common.
+Grasses and sedges are common where tundra soil is well-developed.

 Non-flowering lichens cling to rocks and soil.
-Their enclosed algal cells can photosynthesize at any temperature above 32° F, and the outer fungal layers can absorb more than their own weight in water.
-The adaptations for survival of drying winds and cold may make tundra vegetation seem very hardy, but in some respects it remains very fragile.
+Their enclosed algal cells can photosynthesize at any temperature above 32 degrees Fahrenheit, and the outer fungal layers can absorb more than their own weight in water.
+Adaptations for survival amidst drying winds and cold temperatures may make tundra vegetation seem very hardy, but in some respects it remains very fragile.

 Repeated footsteps often destroy tundra plants, allowing exposed soil to blow away.
 Recovery may take hundreds of years, so please use designated trails when exploring this unique area.

 Follow the links below to learn about life in the tundra.